-General CPA & Psychotropic Meds Status Total number of children on Child Placement Agreements Sexual Abuse victims on CPAs (battery, molestation, exploitation) Human Trafficking Victims on CPAs Problematic Sexual Behaviors on CPAs Severe Self-Harm on CPAs Juvenile Sexual Behaviors on CPA Behaviors that are a significant threat to others (animal cruelty, destructive to property, fire setting, physically assaultive, other) on CPA Severe Self Harm on CPA Number of children on medications Number of medications prescribed Number of children under 11 on 2 or more medications Child Placement Agreements Measures Number Number For an environment constant events and the second state of the sec Completed required For an emergency placement, a verbal agreement was completed and documented in FSFN within 2 business days.
-For a planned placement, a Child Placement Agreements was completed and signed by the caregiver at the time of placement.
+General CPA & Psychotropic Meds Status Count Total number of children on Child Placement Agreements Sexual Abuse victims on CPAs (battery, molestation, exploitation) Human Trafficking Victims on CPAs Problematic Sexual Behaviors on CPAs Severe Self-Harm on CPAs Juvenile Sexual Behaviors on CPA Behaviors that are a significant threat to others (animal cruelty, destructive to property, fire setting, physically assaultive, other) on CPA Number of children on medications Number of medications prescribed Number of children on medications Number of medications prescribed Child Placement Agreements Measures Number Completed For an emergency placement, a verbal agreement was completed and documented in FSFN For emergency placements, a written plan was developed and signed within 5 days if the child remained at that placement For planned placements, a Child Placement Agreement was completed and signed by the caregiver at the time of placement.
 FSFN Monthly Home Visit by DCM documents the review of the CPA (review 20% of all children on plans) Signed Child Placement Agreements are uploaded into FSFN.
 Psychotropic Medication Measures Medication Inventory Forms Completed at time of placement Medication Tabs Completed Fully (review 20% of children on medication) FSFN notes by DCM documenting monthly review of medications at home visit (review 20% of children on medication) Medication Logs collected monthly by Case Manager.
 Number of Monthly Medication Logs uploaded into FSFN (review 20%).
-Pre-Consent Completed for children 10 or under on 2 or more meds prior to starting medication or with in 4 days of an emergency administration
+Pre-consent Completed for children on 2 or more psych medications

-5. Federal Funding Quality Management Activities

-Procedures are current and accurate
+5. Federal Funding Quality Management Activities Procedures are current and accurate

-The CBCCF Director of Administration and/or Information and Eligibility Team participates in the Department's conference calls and the Department's Region Meetings specific to federal funding and FSFN to ensure compliance with federal guidelines and requirements.
+The CBCCF Director of Administration and/or Information and Eligibility Team participates in the Department's conference calls and the Department's Statewide and/or Region Meetings specific to federal funding and FSFN to ensure compliance with federal guidelines and requirements.
 As changes occur, the process and procedures utilized are reviewed for compliance and adjusted accordingly.
 At a minimum, procedures are reviewed by the team annually.